 If all else fails and your handmade silk tie is beyond redemption, it might be time to treat yourself to a new one.
 Or, consider switching to a woolen country tie instead.
 Made of sturdier material than silk, these dapper accessories will make sure you stand out from the crowd.

 Have you successfully rescued your silk tie from a would-be-disastrous stain?
 Do you know a foolproof method we’ve missed?
 We’d love to hear about it.
-Come chat with us on our Facebook page.
+Come chat with us in the comments below.